rdf-ext/documentation/README.md

 let quad = rdf.quad(subject, predicate, object)

 // log the triples to console with toString()
-// note that this is N-Triples serialization by defiition console.log(quad.toString())
+// note that this is N-Triples/N-Quads serialization in rdf-ext console.log(quad.toString())
 ```